jahvon/flow/docs/guide/conditional.md

 ### Expression Language

-Flow uses the [Expr](https://expr-lang.org) language for evaluating conditions.
+flow uses the [Expr](https://expr-lang.org) language for evaluating conditions.
 The language supports common operators and functions while providing access to flow executable-specific context data.

 **See the [Expr language documentation](https://expr-lang.org/docs/language-definition) for more information on the